Horns Bridge: Middle level

 At the middle level was the first railway into Chesterfield, the MR's main line from Sheffield Midland to London St Pancras, now widely known as the Midland Main Line.
 Chesterfield Midland was (and still is) North of the town centre, to the East of Chesterfield Central.
 Its four tracks crossed the Mansfield Road (Hasland Road) over Horns Bridge immediately East of the junction with Derby Road.
-The same general layout exists today, though the road junction is now a large roundabout, as described above.
+The same general layout exists today, though the road junction is now a large roundabout.
 The western pair of tracks were used by all passenger trains and some goods trains.
 The eastern pair were only used by goods trains.
 Nowadays some passenger services also use the eastern tracks, so healthy is the level of passenger traffic on the line, which has been chosen for electrification in the next few years.

 The MR's Brampton Branch turned West off the main line between the Midland station and Horns Bridge.
 It was single track and never a passenger railway.
 It was normally worked by an LMS "Jinty" tank.
-A curious survivor is a pair of "bridges to nowhere" built to serve the Brampton Branch when the major reconstruction of the roads and buildings in the Horns Bridge area took place in the 1980s.
+A surviving curiosity of this line is a pair of "bridges to nowhere" built to serve the Brampton Branch when the roads and buildings in the Horns Bridge area underwent major reconstruction in the 1980s.
 When the factories of Bryan Donkin and Chesterfield Cylinders were moved out of town and the land redeveloped to housing and retail in the early 21st century, the remaining tracks were lifted and the branch now forms the main part of the Hipper Valley Trail of the Chesterfield cycle network between Chesterfield railway station and Walton Dam.
 As part of this work the original bridge across Lordsmill Street between the two modern "bridges to nowhere" was replaced.

 High level

-At high level was the most dramatic feature at Horns Bridge - the LD&ECR's main line which strode across all the features described above on a major viaduct.
+At Horns Bridge's highest level was the main line of the Lancashire, Derbyshire and East Coast Railway (LD&ECR), which spanned across all the features below on a major viaduct.
 This structure consisted of seven brick arches and four girder spans, 63 feet high, flanked by substantial embankments in both directions.
 The line ran from Chesterfield Market Place to Lincoln Central.
-Horns Bridge was reputed to be one of only two places in the world where three railways crossed at one spot at three levels, the other being in the USA.
-Strictly, the lines didn't cross at exactly one spot, but that would be to split hairs.
+Horns Bridge was reputed to be one of only two places in the world where three railways crossed at one location at three levels, the other being in the USA.
 Passenger services from Market Place station ended on 3 December 1951, with total closure coming in March 1957.
-Tracks were lifted but the embankment and viaduct at Horns Bridge remained intact until 1960, when the metal girder spans were removed.
-The brick uprights and arches remained in place like Megaliths until 1985 when they and the embankment to the West were swept away for the road alterations mentioned above.
+Tracks were lifted but the embankment and viaduct remained intact until 1960, when the metal girder spans were removed.
+The brick uprights and arches remained in place like Megaliths until 1985, when they and the embankment to the West were removed during the road alteration works.